Can Your California HOA Force You to Keep a Grass Lawn?

 Can my California HOA fine me for a brown lawn?

 Not during a declared drought emergency.
-Civil Code §4735(a) prohibits HOA fines for reduced watering when a drought emergency is officially declared.
+Civil Code §4735(c) prohibits HOA fines for reduced watering when a drought emergency is officially declared.
 Outside of a declared emergency, the HOA may still enforce general maintenance standards, but cannot require irrigation of turf specifically.

 Do I need pre-approval before removing my lawn in California?